 In addition to the gardens, Keukenhof has 3 pavilions where flower and plant shows are held: the Willem-Alexander Pavilion displays thousands of tulips and during the last 2 weeks of the season, hosts the world’s largest lily show.
 The Orange Nassau Pavilion houses colorful floral displays.
 In the Beatrix Pavilion, you will find a variety of orchids and anthuriums.

 Each year Keukenhof is dedicated to a theme, and the garden showcases a flower mosaic representative of that theme.
-In the past, the themes have been Dutch Design, The Golden Age, and United Kingdom.
+In the past, the themes have been Dutch Design, The Golden Age, and the United Kingdom.

 The garden’s Windmill Square is home to a windmill that dates from 1892.
 There is a daily lecture by a miller explaining how the windmill works and when there is enough wind the mill is run.
 While you’re at Windmill Square be sure to visit the wooden shoemaker and to have your picture taken standing inside the giant wooden shoes.